tobioyelekan/Music/README.md

 # Music
-Simple and cool music App
+Simple and cool music App in progress
+Contributions are highly welcome :)